pklesk/mcts_numba_cuda/README.md

 In MCTS-NC, there are two main variants according to which it conducts multiple playouts: OCP (*One Child Playouts*), ACP (*All Children Playouts*).
 Each of them has two subvariants, named "thrifty" and "prodigal".
 In both OCP and ACP, multiple independent trees are grown concurrently (for readability just two are shown in each illustration).
-Wavy arrows distinguished by colors represent CUDA threads working for different stages of MCTS algorithm: orange for selection, green for expansion, black for playouts, purple for backup.
+Wavy arrows distinguished by different colors represent CUDA threads working for different stages of MCTS algorithm: orange for selection, green for expansion, black for playouts, purple for backup.
 In MCTS-NC, threads are grouped in CUDA blocks that are indexed either by tree indexes alone, or tree-action pairs, depending on the stage and variant / subvariant.
 In the OCP variant, exactly one random child of each expanded leaf node (accross different trees) becomes played out.